dtrts/bank_tech_test/README.md

 # Bank Tech Test

 This is a tech test for a simple OO app to manage a bank account.
+The main app has no dependencies.
+Gems will have to be installed to run the tests.

 Tech Stack:
 - Ruby/IRB for the implementation.
 - Rspec for the Tests.
 - Git for version control
+- Rubocop for linting locally

 ## Getting Started
 `git clone https://github.com/dtrts/bank_tech_test`